neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 ### MessageKvQueryResult

-MessageKVQueryResult is the model of the `sudo` message sent to a smart contract on a KV-typed Interchain Query result submission.
-If the owner of a KV-typed Interchain Query wants to handle the query updates, it must define a `sudo` entry_point for handling `kv_query_result` messages and place the needed logic there.
-The `kv_query_result` handler is treated by the `interchainqueries` module as a callback that is called each time a KV-typed query result is submitted.
+MessageKVQueryResult is the model of the `sudo` message sent to a smart contract on a KV Interchain Query result submission.
+If the owner of a KV Interchain Query wants to handle the query updates, it must define a `sudo` entry_point for handling `kv_query_result` messages and place the needed logic there.
+The `kv_query_result` handler is treated by the `interchainqueries` module as a callback that is called each time a KV query result is submitted.

 Note that there is no query result sent, only the query ID.
 In order to access the actual result, use the Query/QueryResult RPC of the `interchainqueries` module.